FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 The advanced technique utilizes a liquid solvent to separate the various compounds systematically present in the cannabis plant’s natural elements, enabling lab technicians to determine cannabinoid content with remarkable precision, nearing 99%.

-When browsing a dispensary’s selection, you will likely encounter labels indicating cannabinoid content ratings or a THC percentage chart.
+When browsing a dispensary’s selection, you will likely encounter labels indicating cannabinoid content ratings or a chart.
 These figures, obtained from thorough HPLC analyses conducted by independent third-party laboratories, offer valuable insights into the potency of both cannabis and hemp products.

 Delta 9 content levels integrated into the Certificate of Analysis (CoA) are crucial in regulatory compliance.
 This ensures consumers receive accurate and reliable product quality and safety information.
 Stirling CBD has updated CoAs on its website, which will give consumers a reliable average of THC and other cannabinoids present in their products.